jatupan1989/boomjum1989/Comparative-benchmark:-HTTPSB,-Adblock-Plus,-Ghostery,-Disconnect,-and-no-blocker-at-all.md

 Notes:
 - "HTTPSB OotB" means *HTTP Switchboard* with out-of-the-box settings.
 - "HTTPSB AA/BX" means *HTTP Switchboard* in allow-all/block-exceptionally mode, with out-of-the-box preset blacklists.
+- Both HTTPSB and Adblock+ were set to use *Fanboy Complete List*.
+- Ghostery and Disconnect were set in their respective equivalent of "Block all trackers" mode.
 - "Cookies" means outbound cookies, i.e. cookies reaching a remote host.
 These are the cookies which really matter with regard to privacy.

 ### January 22, 2014